puppetlabs/puppetdb/documentation/api/query/v4/event-counts.markdown

 [curl]: ../curl.html
 [query]: ./query.html

+Puppet agent nodes submit reports after their runs, and the puppet master forwards these to PuppetDB.
+Each report includes:

+* Some data about the entire run
+* Some metadata about the report
+* Many _events,_ describing what happened during the run

+Once this information is stored in PuppetDB, it can be queried in various ways.

+* You can query **data about the run** and **report metadata** by making an HTTP request to the [`/reports`](./reports.html) endpoint.
+* You can query **data about individual events** by making an HTTP request to the [`/events`][events] endpoint.
+* You can query **summaries of event data** by making an HTTP request to the `/event-counts` or [`aggregate-event-counts`](./aggregate-event-counts.html) endpoints.

 > **Note:** The v4 API is experimental and may change without notice.
 For stability, we recommend that you use the v3 API instead.

 ## `GET /v4/event-counts`